-At CAPS individual, group, and relationship counseling and psychiatric evaluations are offered.
+At CAPS, individual, group, and relationship counseling are offered.
+Treatment may include referral for medical evaluation or to other campus and community resources.
 After an initial assessment, one or more of the following may be recommended.